ihengshuai/blog/docs/index.md

 features:
   - icon: 🏝️
     title: Front-end knowledge system
-    details: Popular front ends and popular frameworks are shared here, such as：React、Vue、RegExp、WebAssembly etc.
+    details: Popular front ends and popular frameworks are shared here, such as：React、Vue、Protocol、RegExp、WebAssembly etc.
   - icon: ⛵
     title: Full stack knowledge
     details: From development to deployment, you will learn about cloud development such as deploy, backend, sql, docker, k8s, etc.